 The Monographs represent the first step in carcinogenic risk assessment, which involves examination of all relevant information in order to assess the strength of the available evidence that certain exposures could alter the incidence of cancer in humans.
-The second step is quantitative risk estimation, which is not usually attempted in the Monographs.
+The second step is quantitative risk estimation.
 Detailed, quantitative evaluations of epidemiological data may be made in the Monographs, but without extrapolation beyond the range of the data available.
 Quantitative extrapolation from experimental data to the human situation is not undertaken.

-&lt;sup>1This project is supported by PHS Grant No. 2 UO1 CA33193-09 awarded by the US National Cancer Institute, Department of Health and Human Services, and with a subcontract to ILSI Risk Science Institute.
-Since 1986, this programme has also been supported by the Commission of the European Communities.
+&lt;sup>1This project is supported by PHS Grant No. 5-UO1 CA33193-11 awarded by the US National Cancer Institute, Department of Health and Human Services.
+Since 1986, the programme has also been supported by the Commission of the European Communities.

-The term 'carcinogen' is used in these monographs to denote an agent or mixture that is capable of increasing the incidence of malignant neoplasms; the induction of benign neoplasms may in some circumstances (see p.
+The term 'carcinogen' is used in these monographs to denote an exposure that is capable of increasing the incidence of malignant neoplasms; the induction of benign neoplasms may in some circumstances (see p.
 22) contribute to the judgement that the exposure is carcinogenic.
 The terms 'neoplasm' and 'tumour' are used interchangeably.

-Some epidemiological and experimental studies indicate that different agents may act at different stages in the carcinogenic process, probably by fundamentally different mechanisms.
-In the present state of knowledge, the aim of the Monographs is to evaluate evidence of carcinogenicity at any stage in the carcinogenic process independently of the underlying mechanism involved.
-There is as yet insufficient information to implement classification according to mechanisms of action (IARC, 1983).
+Some epidemiological and experimental studies indicate that different agents may act at different stages in the carcinogenic process, and several different mechanisms may be involved.
+The aim of the Monographs has been, from their inception, to evaluate evidence of carcinogenicity at any stage in the carcinogenesis process, independently of the underlying mechanisms.
+Information on mechanisms may, however, be used in making the overall evaluation (IARC, 1991a; Vainio et al., 1992; see also pp. 28-29).

-The monographs may assist national and international authorities in making risk assessments and in formulating decisions concerning any necessary preventive measures.
-The evaluations of IARC working groups are scientific, qualitative judgements about the degree of evidence for carcinogenicity provided by the available data on an agent.
+The Monographs may assist national and international authorities in making risk assessments and in formulating decisions concerning any necessary preventive measures.
+The evaluations of IARC working groups are scientific, qualitative judgements about the evidence for or against carcinogenicity provided by the available data.
 These evaluations represent only one part of the body of information on which regulatory measures may be based.
 Other components of regulatory decisions may vary from one situation to another and from country to country, responding to different socioeconomic and national priorities.
 Therefore, no recommendation is given with regard to regulation or legislation, which are the responsibility of individual governments and/or other international organizations.

-The LARC Monographs are recognized as an authoritative source of information on the carcinogenicity of chemicals and complex exposures.
+The LARC Monographs are recognized as an authoritative source of information on the carcinogenicity of a wide range of human exposures.
 A users' survey, made in 1988, indicated that the Monographs are consulted by various agencies in 57 countries.
 Each volume is generally printed in 4000 copies for distribution to governments, regulatory bodies and interested scientists.
 The Monographs are also available via the Distribution and Sales Service of the World Health Organization.